 A memory corruption vulnerability in Rockwell Automation Arena Simulation software could potentially allow a malicious user to insert unauthorized code to the software by corrupting the memory triggering an access violation.
 Once inside, the threat actor can run harmful code on the system.
 This affects the confidentiality, integrity, and availability of the product.
 To trigger this, the user would unwittingly need to open a malicious file shared by the threat actor.

-Stack-based buffer overflow in the execvp_nc function in the ov.dll module in HP OpenView Network Node Manager (OV NNM) 7.51 and 7.53, when running on Windows, allows remote attackers to execute arbitrary code via a long HTTP request to webappmon.exe.
+Stack-based buffer overflow in the _OVParseLLA function in ov.dll in netmon.exe in Network Monitor in HP OpenView Network Node Manager (OV NNM) 7.01, 7.51, and 7.53 allows remote attackers to execute arbitrary code via the sel parameter.

-Buffer overflow in HP OpenView Network Node Manager (OV NNM) 7.51 and 7.53 allows remote attackers to execute arbitrary code via a long HTTP request to nnmrptconfig.exe.
+Stack-based buffer overflow in the doLoad function in snmpviewer.exe in HP OpenView Network Node Manager (OV NNM) 7.01, 7.51, and 7.53 allows remote attackers to execute arbitrary code via the act and app parameters.